CodeMascotClub/settings-api/README.md

 ## Crafted by Khan

-I'm a professional web developer and I crafted this package for my personal use.
+I'm **Khan** AKA **CodeMascot**, a professional web developer and I crafted this package for my personal use.
 Feel free to use this for your projects too.

 ## License

-Copyright (c) 2017 Khan M Rashedun-Naby, TheDramatist, rnaby
+Copyright (c) 2018 Khan M Rashedun-Naby, TheDramatist, CodeMascot

 Good news, this library is free for everyone!
 Since it's released under the [MIT License](LICENSE) you can use it free of charge on your personal or commercial website.